isomerpages/moe-zhenghuapri/_zhps-experience/Co Curricular Activities/Co Curricular Activities.md

 ---
 # Co-Curricular Activities

-CCAs programmes develop&nbsp;**Character**, foster&nbsp;**Camaraderie**&nbsp;&amp; imbue in students positive&nbsp;**Attitude**.
+CCAs programmes develop&nbsp;**Character**, foster&nbsp;**Camaraderie**&nbsp;&amp; imbue in students positive&nbsp;**Attitude**.<br>

-CCA strives to support the holistic development of a student, guided by the vision that every student is physically and culturally vibrant at the end of his 6 years in Zhenghua.
+CCA strives to support the holistic development of a student, guided by the vision that every student is physically and culturally vibrant at the end of his 6 years in Zhenghua. <br>

-In Zhenghua, our primary aim is to seek and provide opportunities for all students via CCA program to help develop them holistically, in and out of the classroom, and ample opportunities to specialize and develop a student’s passion &amp; nurture his talent to the fullest.
+In Zhenghua, our primary aim is to seek and provide opportunities for all students via CCA program to help develop them holistically, in and out of the classroom, and ample opportunities to specialize and develop a student’s passion &amp; nurture his talent to the fullest.<br>
 We achieve this through our&nbsp;**3E**&nbsp;(Exposure, Enrichment and Excellence) approaches:

 |  |  |